-More than 3,500 Americans died due to Long Covid, claims US health body study
+More than 3,500 Americans died due to long Covid, claims US health body study

 According to the CDC, Covid virus has killed more over 1 million people in the US.
 Long Covid, which includes immunological, cardiac, and brain issues among others, has afflicted up to 23 million people in the US to varied degrees of severity.
 It currently lacks an approved treatment.
 The CDC estimate represents the first deaths to date, despite Harvard University researchers' projection that the disease may cost the US $3.7 trillion.

-Long Covid has played a part in the death of 3,544 people in the United States, according to a government study that suggests how severe SARS-CoV-2’s impact may remain even after the pandemic era passes, as reported by Bloomberg.
+Long Covid has played a part in the death of 3,544 people in the United States, according to a government study that suggests how severe SARS-CoV-2’s impact may remain even after the pandemic era passes, says a Bloomberg report.
 The Centers for Disease Control (CDC) and Prevention's Division of Vital Statistics examined death certificates as of October 7 and found that the syndrome's mortality rate peaked in February and was higher among males than women.
 Black individuals made up the second most impacted group, accounting for roughly 10 per cent of all long Covid deaths, with White people accounting for about eight out of ten.

 According to the CDC, Covid virus has killed more over 1 million people in the US.
 Long Covid, which includes immunological, cardiac, and brain issues among others, has afflicted up to 23 million people in the US to varied degrees of severity.
 It currently lacks an approved treatment.
 The CDC estimate represents the first deaths to date, despite Harvard University researchers' projection that the disease may cost the US $3.7 trillion.